Make Your Portraits Soar with Butterfly Lighting!

 Below is an example with a single light.

 1 light plus a reflector

-The closer your reflector gets to your subject, the softer the shadows will be.
+The closer your reflector gets to your model, the softer the shadows will be.

-As you can see from the image below, the two lights and modifiers mimic the two halves of a clamshell, hence the name “Clamshell Lighting.”
+As you can see from the portrait below, the two lights and modifiers mimic the two halves of a clamshell, hence the name “Clamshell Lighting.”

-Clamshell lighting is a little bit trickier to master.
-You need to make sure your bottom light is just acting as fill and not overpowering your main light.
+This is a little bit trickier to master.
+You need to make sure your bottom light is just acting as fill light and not overpowering your main light.
 Because the two lights are stacked on top of each other, you need to shoot through the gap.
-It takes some adjusting to get a gap big enough to shoot through but still light your subject correctly.
+It takes some adjusting to get a gap big enough to shoot through but still lights your model correctly.

-Also know that clamshell lighting will put two catchlights in your subject’s eyes.
+Also know that clamshell lightswill put two catchlights in your subject’s eyes.
 If that’s not a look you like stick with the reflector.

 Watch your catchlights

-As you position your subject, be sure that you’re capturing catchlights in her eyes.
-If your subject lowers her chin too much, you’ll lose the catchlights out of the tops of the eyes.
+As you position your model, be sure that you’re capturing catchlights in her eyes.
+If your model lowers her chin too much in the portrait, you’ll lose the catchlights out of the tops of the eyes.